ADMAntwerp/llm-liedetector-keyphrase/README.md

-# Exploring the generalization of LLM truth directions on conversational formats.:
+# Exploring the generalization of LLM truth directions on conversational formats:

 This is the code repository corresponding to this paper: https://arxiv.org/abs/2505.09807.